CSS Texas (1865): Popular culture

 CSS Texas is featured prominently in the feature film Sahara (2005), based on the best-selling novel of the same name by Clive Cussler.
 In both, a team of treasure hunters search for what was considered by the late 20th century a mythical Civil War-era Confederate ironclad transporting an equally mythical cargo of gold bullion (one more take on the myth of lost "Confederate gold").
 In the film's fictionalized version of historical events (and unlike its historical counterpart), CSS Texas, close to completion and under the command of Captain Mason Tombs, made it out of Richmond just before the fall of the city.
 The ironclad battles through the Union blockade of the James River before disappearing into history.
 It is carrying what remains of the Confederate treasury's gold bullion, the riches the salvagers are pursuing.
 The ironclad and its contents (including the mortal remains of its crew that later succumbed to a tropical disease) are discovered a century later.
 Everything is buried in an old, forgotten, dried up tributary of the Niger River, deep in western Africa (on the highly implausible assumption that an early river ironclad, without masts and long-range sails, could somehow traverse the often violent Atlantic all the way to Africa without a renewable fuel source for its hungry steam boilers and engines).
 The adventurers manage to reactivate the ironclad's heavy ordinance to fight-off an African warlord and his troops.
 They succeed in killing him, even though the ironclad's iron plating is heavily bullet-riddled and no match for modern armor-piercing ordnance.
 Texas and its historic contents are remanded into the custody of the Smithsonian Institution, but not before the adventurers have successfully removed the Confederate bullion to another African location, under the watchful, guarding eyes of others...

 In Cussler's novel, CSS Texas is powered by riverboat steam engines that enable her to make a highly unlikely 14 knots.
-She is armed with four heavy cannon, two Blakely 100-pounders and two 9-inch 68-pounders.
+She is armed with four heavy cannon, two Blakely 100-pounders and two 9-inch 68-pounders, which to a certain extent corresponds with what little is known of the historical ship in her final configuration.
+The film features the ship with more than four guns.

 Two recreations of Texas were constructed for the film: a scale shooting model and full-sized exterior and interior sets.
 Their outer appearances did not correspond with what is known about the historical ironclad; instead, Texas is represented on screen as an amalgam of the original CSS Virginia (of the Battle of Hampton Roads fame) and Porter's original casemate ironclad (co-)design, which he based on his two 150 ft. and 180 ft. standard designs.
-The Columbia-class was a variant of the latter and CSS Tennessee.
-Both were built with larger and differently-shaped casemates.
+The Columbia-class was a variant of the latter and both CSS Tennessee and CSS Columbia were built with larger and differently-shaped casemates.